jvillemare/aloe-ha/docs/javafx11.md

 # How to ACTUALLY use JavaFX 11 with Eclipse

 JavaFX 11 is a major pain to setup correctly.
-Here's the easy way to do it right:
+Here's the "easy" way to do it right:

  1. [Install JDK 11](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html)
  2. [Find where JDK 11 is installed for your Operating System](https://www.google.com/search?q=where+is+jdk+11+installed)